-- gain knowledge of the teachings of the Roman Catholic Church - participate in daily religion classes, prayer, and school liturgies - demonstrate Christian choices for self and others - work toward the harmony of the SMCS community - be respectful of the diversity within the community - show respect to our country - demonstrate effective and responsible use of the Internet and other sources - strive to develop strong study skills - develop good oral and written communication skills - strive to always work up to one's potential - act and speak in a manner that reflects positively on the image of SMCS, whether in school or out in the community - desire academic excellence
+- develop clarity and understanding of the true teachings of the Roman Catholic Church - engage authentically in daily religion classes, prayer, and school liturgies - mature in virtues developing the skills to discern and reflect on choices through prayer and meditation.

+- continue to discover and cultivate gifts that help in the well-being of the SMCS community - continue to grow in respect for the diversity of cultures and perspectives within the community - demonstrate respect and appreciation for the history, opportunities and blessings of our country - demonstrate effective and responsible use of digital platforms - develop skills to determine the accuracy of information - develop skills to discern choices of kindness and dignity in social media - grow in the development of self-worth through the building of a strong work ethic and effective study skills - develop sufficient oral and written communication skills and appreciation for free speech and the consequences and responsibilities this right entails. - strive to always work up to one's potential within God's perfect plan - act and speak in a manner that demonstrates good-will as well as the mission of SMCS, whether in school or out in the community - advance and develop as a learner toward academic excellence